 It is also important to stop smoking and drinking alcohol, as well as to change eating habits.
 You should avoid fatty and gut-irritating foods such as pepper, red meat, bacon, sausage, fried foods, chocolate, and caffeine, for example.

 Can pangastritis becomes cancer?

 When gastritis is caused by H. pylori bacteria in the stomach, it is proven to be 10 times more likely to lead to cancer.
-This does not mean that all patients who have this bacterium will develop the disease, as there are many other factors involved such as genetics, smoking, diet, and other lifestyle habits.
+This does not mean that all patients who have this bacteria will develop the disease, as there are many other factors involved such as genetics, smoking, diet, and other lifestyle habits.

 Before gastritis leads to cancer, stomach tissue undergoes several transformations that can be observed with an endoscopy and biopsy.
 The acute gastritis will first turn into a chronic non-atrophic gastritis, which will develop into atrophic gastritis, metaplasia, dysplasia, and then finally, cancer.